Environment and Sustainability (ENVS) - Bachelor of Arts

 An introduction to policies and institutions that govern sectors most influential to climate change, including electricity, transportation, land use, and waste management.
 This class will offer a foundation to understand the actors and governing structures most relevant to climate action planning.
 Prerequisite: ENVS 100 or instructor permission.

 This course introduces students to a perspective that understands injustice and inequality as fundamentally linked to environmental problems and outcomes.
 Students will study contested ideas about privilege, power, and marginalization, while examining their relationship to environmental problems.
-Prerequisite: ENVS 100; or instructor permission.
+Prerequisite: minimum sophomore standing; or Instructor Permission.
+GT-SS3

 ENVS 260.
 Introduction to Public Lands Management.
 (4 Credits)